sb2nov/mac-setup/docs/homebrew/cask.md

 [Homebrew-Cask](https://github.com/Homebrew/homebrew-cask) extends Homebrew and allows you to install large binary files via a command-line tool.
-You can for example install applications like Google Chrome, Dropbox, VLC and Spectacle.
+You can for example install applications like Brave Browser, Slack, VLC and Rectangle.
 No more downloading `.dmg` files and dragging them to your Applications folder!

 ## Search